clhenrick/bushwick_survey/README.md

-# bushwick_survey
+# Bushwick Community Map Survey
-Mapping data from a participatory housing and land use survey by the North West Bushwick Community Group
+Web map of data created from a participatory mapping survey of housing and land use in Bushwick, Brooklyn, NY by the North West Bushwick Community Group and Parsons Urban Ecologies, fall 2014.